 Curly-haired cats are extremely rare, and this anomaly indicates that the cat is actually missing at least one layer of its natural hair.

 Cats have an outer coat of stiff hair called guard hair that protects against the rain.
-They have a middle, softer layer, called awn hair, and they also have a short and soft layer that is called down hair.
+They have a middle, softer layer called awn hair, and they also have a short and soft layer that is called down hair.
 When one of these layers is missing, a cat may have curly hair.
-This is a rare occurrence in a single cat, and where it has occurred, it has not always proven possible to breed this trait.
+This is a rare occurrence in a single cat, and where it has occurred, it has not always been possible to breed this trait.
 As such, it is even rarer to find curly-haired cat breeds.
 With that said, some do exist.
-In fact, there are four known curly-haired cat breeds, most of them in the Rex class.
+In fact, there are four known curly-haired cat breeds, and most of them are in the Rex class.